John Mills-Cockell: Early life

 Mills-Cockell was born in Toronto, Ontario.
-His mother passed away when he was six months old.
+His mother died when he was six months old.
 His father, whose work often required him to spend extended time overseas, found it necessary to place Mills-Cockell in an orphanage for a time shortly thereafter.
-Eventually, Mills-Cockell’s father remarried and the family was reunited.
+Eventually, Mills-Cockell's father remarried and the family was reunited.
 Mills-Cockell has two younger brothers.

 Mills-Cockell was introduced to music at the age of 5, when his father, a devoted amateur musician and choir singer, encouraged him to join a church choir.
 At the age of fifteen, he heard his first piece of electronic music and found himself "hooked."

 Formal musical education

 Mills-Cockell studied music at the University of Toronto from 1963 to 1967.

 He studied piano under John Coveart, and composition under Dr. Samuel Dolin, at the Royal Conservatory of Music in Toronto from 1964 to 1968, where he also taught electronic music.

-He undertook graduate studies under Gustav Ciamaga at the University of Toronto’s Electronic Music Studio in 1967 and 1968.
+He undertook graduate studies under Gustav Ciamaga at the University of Toronto's Electronic Music Studio in 1967 and 1968.

 Intersystems

 In Toronto in the fall of 1967, Mills-Cockell joined forces with light sculptor Michael Hayden, poet Blake Parker, and architect Dik Zander to form Intersystems, an arts collective and multimedia performance group.
-Intersystems’ multimedia presentations were a classification-defying juxtaposition of Mills-Cockell’s music, Hayden’s light shows, Parker’s spoken-word poetry readings, with Zander’s engineering skills underlying the construction of the presentations.
+Intersystems' multimedia presentations were a classification-defying juxtaposition of Mills-Cockell's music, Hayden's light shows, Parker's spoken-word poetry readings, with Zander's engineering skills underlying the construction of the presentations.

 Intersystems performed extensively in Canada and the US, including in Toronto, Montreal, Vancouver, New York City, Pittsburgh, and, at the invitation of Buckminster Fuller, Southern Illinois University in Carbondale, Illinois.

 Intersystems released three LP recordings: Number One Intersystems (1967), Peachy (1968), and Free Psychedelic Poster Inside (1968).
 These original releases have become collector's items and are exceedingly difficult to find.

 In late 2015, all three Intersystems albums were remastered and reissued, together with a 132-page bound booklet containing photos, essays, and reproductions of vintage press coverage, on Italian label Alga Marghen, to widespread acclaim.

-The band made a surprise comeback in March of 2021, with the announcement of their 4th album, titled #4.
-The album is set to release on April 31st of the same year.
+The band made a surprise comeback in March 2021, with the announcement of their 4th album, titled #4.
+The album is set to release on 31 April of the same year.